mjcollins10/ContinuedFractions/README.md

 # ContinuedFractions
-A Haskell implementation of Gosper's algorithm for arithmetic on continued Fractions.
+A Haskell implementation of Gosper's algorithm for arithmetic on continued fractions.
 All computations and comparisons are done on the CF representation; conversion to float only happens if we explicitly convert a result.
 See cfAlgorithm.tex for more details.
 Sample usage: